Probate Q&A Series

 3. Secure Document Signing Platforms

 Many law firms use encrypted e-signature services to gather signatures from personal representatives and beneficiaries.
 These platforms guide each signer through the document, collect a timestamped signature and generate a certified audit trail.
-You can review and sign wills, consents and releases from your computer, tablet or smartphone.
+You can review and sign some estate administration documents from your computer, tablet or smartphone, although wills and certain probate documents may still require wet signatures, notarization, or witnesses.

 4. Virtual Meetings and Communication

-Your attorney can host video conferences or phone calls to discuss case strategy and review paperwork.
+Your attorney can host video conferences or phone calls to discuss estate administration and review paperwork.
 You receive clear instructions and immediate answers without driving to the office.
 We recommend scheduling regular check-ins so all parties stay informed and deadlines are met.

 5. Mailing and Courier Services